Jindal Journal of Public Policy : Call for papers (Submission deadline 15.08.2021)

 Your paper your way: You may choose to submit your manuscript as a single word document for the first process of refereeing.
 Please follow the broad instructions provided below for the same.
 At the stage of revision, you will be requested to follow the style sheet used by Routledge India.
-The details of the style sheet could be found at: https://jgu.edu.in/jsgp/research/jindal-journal-public-policy/.
+Please refer to our current issue for writing and referencing style: https://jgu.edu.in/jsgp/research/jindal-journal-public-policy/.
 All primary research based submissions need to have internal ethical clearance from the Ethics Review Committee/Board of their respective institutions.

 Guidelines for initial submission:

 - Title, authors’ name and contact information

 - The manuscript should include

 - Abstract (200 words)

 - All figures (include relevant captions)